Tesla faces a reckoning with CEO Elon Musk’s job in jeopardy

 The person, who asked not to be identified because the negotiations were private, said Friday that Musk rejected the offer because he didn’t want a blemish on his record.

+Musk needs to set aside his hubris if he wants to do what is best for Tesla, a company he has spent 15 years building, said Gene Munster, a former stock market analyst who is now managing partner of investment fund Loup Ventures.

+“His ego is so clearly tied to the company, so what would be best for Tesla’s investors would be for him to realize the company is more important than his ego,” Munster said.

-For its part, Tesla’s board is standing behind him, declaring in a statement that it is “fully confident in Elon, his integrity, and his leadership of the company.”
+For its part, Tesla’s board is standing behind Musk, declaring in a statement that it is “fully confident in Elon, his integrity, and his leadership of the company.”

 Tesla might be able to thrive without Musk if it could replace him with a more experienced automotive or technology veteran who has been at the helm of a profitable company, said Karl Brauer, executive publisher of Kelley Blue Book.